-Craig has over 30 years of experience in advising political committees, nonprofits, candidates and office holders, corporations, media companies, governments, international organizations, lobbyists and high-net-worth individuals on all aspects of campaign finance, election, tax and ethics laws, including corporate formation and governance work, and public policy strategies.
+Craig Engle has over 35 years experience advising political committees, nonprofits, candidates and office holders, corporations, media companies, foreign governments, lobbyists, celebrities, and high-net-worth individuals on all aspects of election, tax, and ethics laws, including corporate formation and governance work, congressional investigations, and public policy strategies.

-Craig joined the firm in 2001 after a distinguished career on Capitol Hill and regularly consults with clients and attorneys in twelve of Arent Fox’s practice and industry groups and in all four of our firm's offices.
+Craig joined the firm in 2001 after a distinguished career on Capitol Hill and regularly consults with clients and attorneys in nine of Arent Fox’s practice and industry groups and in the firm’s New York and Los Angeles offices.

 Craig’s clients have included several hundred candidates, political committees, non-profits, Fortune 500 and start-up corporations, office holders, law firms, media outlets, sports franchises, individuals and governments.
-Craig regularly counsels these clients in the highly regulated and scrutinized areas of:
+Craig and the Political Law group regularly counsels these clients in the highly regulated and scrutinized areas of:

 - Federal Election Commission (FEC) regulation of campaign finance practices for PACs, candidates, and party committees

-- Internal Revenue Service (IRS) regulation of political activity by non-profits, charities, and trade associations
+- Internal Revenue Service (IRS) regulation of non-profits, charities, and trade associations

 - Lobbying Disclosure Act (LDA) and Foreign Agent Registration Act (FARA) and, Foreign Corrupt Practices Act (FCPA) Compliance

-- Congressional Ethics (HLOGA), Executive Branch Lobbying, Professional Conduct Laws, and Personal Financial Disclosure (PFD) requirements
+- Congressional Ethics (HLOGA), Executive Branch Lobbying, conflict of interest, and Personal Financial Disclosure (PFD) requirements

-- Federal Communication Commission (FCC) regulation of broadcast, internet based, and social media political activity
+- Federal Communication Commission (FCC) regulation of broadcast, internet based, telephone and social media political activity

-- Department of Justice (DOJ) enforcement of civil and criminal laws regarding white collar investigations, false claims, fraud, public integrity, and government contracting
+- Department of Justice (DOJ) enforcement of civil and criminal laws regarding white collar investigations of false claims, fraud, public integrity, government contracting, and mail and wire fraud

-- Media relations, contract negotiation and enforcement, audits, governmental affairs, and government contracting compliance
+- Media relations, contract negotiation enforcement, audits, and governmental relations

-- Counsel to political parties on voting rights, election administration, ballot referendum, contested elections and recounts, and delegate contests
+- Counsel on voting rights, election administration, ballot referendum, contested elections and recounts

-Craig has served as general counsel to two presidential campaigns, co-authored three amicus briefs to the US Supreme Court, counseled over 100 candidates and Members of Congress, and personally supervised the banking and reporting of over $300 million in campaign finance activities.
-He has helped dozens of Arent Fox clients create corporations, non-profits, and political committees by serving as their incorporator, initial board member, and assistant treasurer.
+Craig has served as general counsel to two presidential campaigns, co-authored three amicus briefs to the US Supreme Court, counseled over 100 candidates, Members of Congress and political committees, and personally supervised the banking and reporting of over $300 million in campaign finance expenditures.
+He has helped more than 100 Arent Fox clients create corporations, non-profits, and political committees by serving as their incorporator, initial board member, and assistant treasurer.

 Craig is probably best-known for bringing innovation to politics.
-He started one of the first SuperPacs, created the ability of political parties to make independent expenditures, created the legal framework for texting political contributions, won several unanimous Advisory Opinions at the FEC opening new areas of law, was the plaintiff in the defeat of New York State’s Anti- Citizens United Law in the Second Circuit, participated in striking DOMA in United States v.
+He started one of the first SuperPacs, created the ability of political parties to make independent expenditures, created the legal framework for electronic funds transfers, texting political contributions, won several unanimous Advisory Opinions at the FEC opening new areas of law, was the plaintiff in the defeat of New York State’s Anti- Citizens United Law in the Second Circuit, participated in striking DOMA in United States v.
 Windsor, and created new corporate forms for political activity.
-He has also been a consultant on several ballot referenda and campaign finance reform laws.

 Craig served as General Counsel to the National Republican Senatorial Committee (NRSC) from 1995-2000.
-In that capacity he was responsible for the legal matters of a $90 million-per-cycle Republican National Political Party Committee.
-At the NRSC Craig created new joint fundraising agreements that are widely used today and the first-ever independent expenditure by a political party.
-He acted as counselor to Members of the US Senate, their campaign committees, and candidates on all aspects of election and office-holder laws.
+He was responsible for the legal matters of a $90 million-per-cycle Republican National Political Party Committee.
+At the NRSC Craig created new joint fundraising agreements that are still widely used today and made the first-ever independent expenditure by a political party.

-From 1985 to 1995, Craig served at the Federal Election Commission as Legal and Executive Assistant to a Commissioner.
-Craig wrote the first “Statement of Reasons,” that created the system still in use by FEC Commissioners in agency litigation.
-He also oversaw litigation, regulatory, and enforcement matters brought under the Federal Election Campaign Act.
+From 1985 to 1995, Craig served at the Federal Election Commission as Legal and Executive Assistant to a Commissioner and was appointed by President Reagan.
+Craig wrote the first “Statement of Reasons,” that created the system still in use today by FEC Commissioners in agency litigation.

 Publications, Presentations & Recognitions

-A frequent commenter and editorial writer on key political events, Craig has been featured in leading news publications including The New York Times, The Washington Post, Bloomberg, and The Wall Street Journal.
-He also appears on CNN and ABC Nightly.
-Craig is often a source for analysis and commentary about the investigation into the Internal Revenue Service’s political and non-profit tax targeting controversy.
+A frequent commenter and editorial writer on key political events, Craig has been featured in leading news publications including The New York Times, The Washington Post, Bloomberg, The Wall Street Journal, Mother Jones, The Daily Caller, LX, and Law360.
+He also appears on C-Span, CNN, and ABC Nightly News.
+Craig was often a source for analysis and commentary about the investigation into the Internal Revenue Service’s targeting of conservative nonprofit organizations.